Jay-Dholu/my-reading-journey/README.md

 ## Possible Improvements
 - Import/export your collection, i.e., your books data in csv.
-- Forgot password and reset.
-- New details to log a book.
+- New details to add a book.

 ## Tech Stack